-Emails like new device alerts, invitations to join an Organization, and two-step login codes will come from
+Emails such as new device alerts, invitations to join an organization, and two-step login codes will come from

-email@example.com or, if you're self-hosting, a configured domain like
+firstname.lastname@example.org or, if you are self-hosting, a configured domain like

 These emails will never contain attachments.
-If you're prompted to download a file, please report the email to us.
+If you are prompted to download a file, please report the email to us.

-Some of these emails, like Organization invites, will contain buttons.
+Some of these emails, such as organization invites, will contain buttons.
 Always check the validity of the hyperlink before clicking on it by confirming that it leads to

 @stripe.com address, like

 These emails will contain attachments, specifically PDF invoices and receipts.

 While you will receive automated emails as part of everyday use of Bitwarden, you might also receive emails from the following addresses if you have interacted with various parts of the Bitwarden ecosystem:

 Product announcements will be received from

 Emails from members of the Bitwarden team will be received from